The Superintendents Call to Action

 - Read California State Superintendent Tom Torlakson’s letter to school districts here

-- Read about Attendance Awareness Month activities in September here
+- Join us for Attendance Awareness Month in September!

 Tools and Tips